Contact us

 video game addiction

-Symptoms include a preoccupation with video games, withdrawal symptoms when not playing, loss of interest in previous hobbies, and continued excessive use despite it causing interpersonal or physical problems.
+Symptoms of video game addiction include a preoccupation with video games, withdrawal symptoms when not playing, loss of interest in previous hobbies, and continued excessive use despite it causing interpersonal or physical problems.

-Treatment often involves behavioral interventions, setting strict time limits, and using software that limits game use.
-Therapy and support groups are also beneficial, focusing on developing interests outside of gaming and improving real-life relationships and pursuits.
+Treatment for Video game addiction often involves behavioral interventions, setting strict time limits, and using software that limits game use.
+Therapy and support groups are also beneficial, focusing on developing interests outside gaming and improving real-life relationships and pursuits.

 5. Exercise Addiction